mar-alk/SHAP/README.md

 df = ecfp_to_dataframe(fp)
 print("ECFP4 Fingerprint DataFrame:\n", df)

-# Find bits in the fingerprint that are set to 1 (on-bits)
+# Find bits in the fingerprint that are set to 1 (one-bits)
 one_bits = np.where(df.iloc[0, :] == 1)
 print("One-bits in the fingerprint:", one_bits)